 The major chord, together with the minor chords, are normally the first chords to learn for anyone who just starting out playing the guitar.
 These are fundamental and most other chords are expanded or altered versions of major or minor chords.

 Besides the basic major chords there are other categories that also use major in the name.
 Among these are major seventh, major ninth and major thirteenth.

 Basic major chords

 The chord names

-There is in total twelve different basic major chords, one for every pitch.
+There are in total twelve different basic major chords, one for every pitch.
 Less common is the five presented below.
-Because of the standard tuning of a guitar, the root notes C#/Db, D#/Eb, F#/Gb, G#/Ab and A#/Bb are often on less convenient positions in the fretboard (none of these can be played on an open string), which makes them often harder to play and less common.
-The five chords presented below are also often played as barre chords or with a capo (click on the links below the pictures for furter guidance).
+Because of the standard tuning of a guitar, the root notes C#/Db, D#/Eb, F#/Gb, G#/Ab and A#/Bb are often on less convenient positions at the fretboard (none of these tones can be played on an open string), which makes them often harder to play and therefore less common.
+The five chords presented below are often played as barre chords or with a capo (click on the links below the pictures for further guidance).

 Basic major chords with sharp or flat root

 A# / Bb

 A basic major chord always consists of three notes (or pitches).
 But since the guitar consists of six strings, some of the notes are unavoidably duplicated.
 The reason for this being the case sometimes and sometimes not is once again the instrument and its tuning.
 The G major is played on six strings, whereas the D chord is played on four only.
 In the case of D major, the cause is that the root note D, that is played as the bass note, can't be found on the first three frets on the E- or A-string.